Member Linux Stories

 I originally started using Linux because I have usually been a contrarian.
 I had early experience with ICL Singer and DG AOS & AOS/VS and Unix systems.
-I was strongly influenced by and ‘s discussions about Linux and decided to give it a try.
+I was strongly influenced by Roger Brown and Dennis Parsons‘s discussions about Linux and decided to give it a try.

 I use Windows 8 at Vision Australia and have just bought a Windows 10 laptop.
 I find using Windows frustrating.
 Just downloading reasonable software (Zoom, Libre Office) is much more of a chore than it should be.
 I’m of Scottish ancestry and don’t want to spend unnecessarily, and I’m also in favour of the Free Software foundation philosophy.